openproblems-bio/task_workshop_example/INSTRUCTIONS.md

 - Run `./common/scripts/create_component --type metric --name f1 --language python`
 - Fill in the config file
   - This is structured differently because one metric component can output multiple scores
-- Fill in the script
+- Fill in the script with content from the proof of concept
+- (Optional) Copy the checks and assertions from the accuracy metric
-- This example can be made more complex by adding a second F1 score with a different averaging method
+- (Optional) Add a second F1 score with a different averaging method

 ## 7. Test the workflow